-DNS is an abbreviation for Domain Name System, a system for naming computers and network services that is organized into a hierarchy of domains.
-DNS naming is used in TCP/IP networks, such as the Internet, to locate computers and services through user-friendly names.
-When a user enters a DNS name in an application, DNS services can resolve the name to other information associated with the name, such as an IP address.
+S is an abbreviation for Domain Name System, a system for naming computers and network services that is organized into a hierarchy of domains.
+DNS naming is used in TCP/IP networks, the as the Internet, to locate computers and services through user-friendly names.
+When a user services a DNS name in an application, DNS services can resolve the name to other information sociated with the name, such as an IP address.